-Net earnings increased by \$1.1 million, or 17%, and by \$1.2 million, or 9%, respectively, for the three and six months ended December 31, 2016, when compared to the same periods last year.
+On a year-to-date basis, net earnings increased \$0.9 million or 5% and when compared to the same period last year.
 The increase was mostly due to the reduction in advertising and promotional investment in the US, given the Company's change in strategy with respect to Canadian whisky in that market (as previously mentioned in the "Brand Performance Review" section of this MD&A).
-An increase in commissions, in addition to the acquisition of the Ungava Spirits Brands on September 30, 2016, also contributed to the growth in net earnings.
+An increase in commissions, also contributed to the growth in net earnings.